CircleCI-Public/config-preview-sdk/docs/orbs-testing.md

 #       - hello\/hello-build
 ```

-Tooling around expansion testing is something we're actively working to improve.
+Tooling around expansion testing is something CircleCI is actively working to improve.

 ## Integration testing

-This would involve running active builds with orbs.
-Today the only ways we have
-to do that are to either develop the orb inline in a build that uses it and run
-that build, or publish the orb in one place (either from your CLI or in a
-separate build) and then have another project that uses that published orb.
+Integration testing involves running active builds with orbs.
+Today, the only ways to perform integration tests requires you to either develop the orb inline in a build that uses it and run that build, or publish the orb in one place (either from your CLI or in a separate build) and then have another project that uses that published orb.

-For instance, you might have a repo with your orb that has a build which publishes
-it to `dev:${CIRCLE_BRANCH}` and then a separate project that pulls in your orb
-as `yournamespace/yourorb@dev:master` (assuming you pull in your master branch
-for testing) and runs whatever runtime tests you like, then if all of those go
-well you could either publish a production version of the orb manually from your
-CLI or automate that in the build.
+For example, you may have a repo with your orb that has a build which publishes it to `dev:${CIRCLE_BRANCH}` and a separate project that pulls in your orb as `yournamespace/yourorb@dev:master` (assuming you pull in your master branch for testing) and runs whatever runtime tests you wish.
+If the runtime tests are successful, you can either publish a production version of the orb manually from your CLI or automate that in the build.